YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

     libmojito.extend(app);
     app.use(libmojito.middleware());

-By calling ``libmojito.middleware()``, your express application will execute all default mojito middleware in the right order.
+By calling ``libmojito.middleware``, your Express application will execute the default Mojito middleware in the correct order.

 .. _extending_middleware-example:

 Example
 -------

-If the default list of mojito middleware does not fit your needs, you can use each individual middleware to provide a custom order and a custom organization, the following is an example of the mix-in between default mojito middleware and application specific middleware:
+If the default list of mojito middleware does not fit your needs, you can individually select middleware to provide a custom order and a custom organization.
+The following is an example of the mix-in between the default Mojito middleware and application specific middleware:

 .. code-block:: javascript